Uniqueness of Landau levels and their analogs with higher Chern numbers: Results

 Then, $e_{\bf{G}}(\bf{k}):=\psi^{-1}(\bf{G},\bf{k})$ should be unitary (since $U_{\bf{k}}$ is unitary) multipliers for a line bundle over $\BZ^2$, and thus

 A connection on the line bundle $L$ is determined by a one-form that is compatible with the system of multipliers:

-One possible choice is $A=-i D k_y dk_x$.
+One possible choice is $A=i D k_x dk_y$.
 We then see that the Chern number of $L$ being equal to $\mathcal{C}$ forces $D=-2\pi \mathcal{C}$.
 This concludes the proof of the Theorem, as the K\"{a}hler band we are looking for is precisely $\ket{u_{\bf{k}}}=U_{\bf{k}}\ket{u_0}$ for the Heisenberg group determined by the Chern number $\mathcal{C}$ and $\ket{u_0}$ such that $a_{\tau}\ket{u_0}=0$.
 Please note how $\mathcal{C}$ enters in $G$ and fixes the $U_{\bf{k}}$'s and $\mathcal{H}$, $\tau$ fixes what $\ket{u_0}$ must be.

 We now proceed to give an explicit expression of $u_{\bf{k}}(\bf{r})$ in terms of theta functions---hence using the particular realization of $G$.
-We refer the reader to the SM, where we show that $\mathcal{H}_{\bf{r}}\cong \mathbb{C}^{\mathcal{C}}$, corresponding to the internal ``color'' degree of freedom, and
+We refer the reader to Sec.~\ref{sec: technical results}, where we show that $\mathcal{H}_{\bf{r}}\cong \mathbb{C}^{\mathcal{C}}$, corresponding to the internal ``color'' degree of freedom, and

-For the particular case $\mathcal{C}=1$ and $\tau = i$, this is exactly the lowest Landau level Bloch wavefunction in the Landau gauge---see the SM for a detailed derivation of this fact, while for higher $\mathcal{C}$ is the color-entangled lowest Landau level Bloch wavefunction previously considered in the literature~\cite{wu:regnault:bernevig:13,wang:klevstov:liu:22}.
+For the particular case $\mathcal{C}=1$ and $\tau = i$, this is exactly the lowest Landau level Bloch wave function in the Landau gauge---see Sec.~\ref{sec: technical results} for a detailed derivation of this fact, while for higher $\mathcal{C}$ is the color-entangled lowest Landau level Bloch wave function previously considered in the literature~\cite{wu:regnault:bernevig:13,wang:klevstov:liu:22}.